ArjunDandagi/cncfctl/README.md

 ## Usage:

-You just have to set 2 environment variables your Github Token
+You just have to set 2 environment variables.
+- your Github Token.
-The company username in github you want to search for for example: `sumup` for sumup because it exists as https://github.com/sumup
+- The company username in github you want to search for.
+for example: `sumup` for sumup because it exists as https://github.com/sumup

 ```bash